2024 Long Distance Training (LDT) Rides Information

 - The latest and most accurate ride information can always be found on the Web Site Ride Schedule.

 - REGISTRATION: Please REGISTER on the web site for our "2-3 day weekend" rides (Healdsburg, Pacific Grove, Paso Robles, and Cazadero), so we can plan better.
 To register just go to the SATURDAY ride description on the online ride schedule and click on the REGISTER button.
-(Registration is free and easy!
-Please feel free to decide at the last minute if necessary.
+Registration is free and easy!
+Only registered participants will receive detailed logistics updates.

 - ROUTE SHEETS/MAPS/GPS INFO: There is a dedicated page on the web site where you will find all the LDT route sheets for rides.
 This page also has links to Maps/GPS routes that you can examine or download to your GPS device.
-Note that due to COVID restrictions, no route sheets will be distributed at start – PRINT YOUR ROUTE SHEET AT HOME!
 (Routes are sometimes altered before the ride, so please wait until the week of the ride to print your route sheet.)

 (firstname.lastname@example.org or 650-704-0895 Cell)